-A variant from Perfect Strangers: suffering from a terrible cold on the eve of a big date, with all other options exhausted, cousin Larry agrees to take "the Mypos Cure."
+- Perfect Strangers - Suffering from a terrible cold on the eve of a big date, with all other options exhausted, cousin Larry agrees to take "the Mypos Cure."
 Balki mixes up a batch of the awful potion for Larry, who forces himself to gulp it down when Balki leaves the room... and returns with a tiny spoon, the intended dosage for a single person.
-Larry just has time to declare to Balki "I can see through you" before he passes out.
+Larry just has time to tell Balki "I can see through you" before he passes out.
 He awakens several days later, his date long missed - but hey, his cold is gone!

 "You have your math but he has the math.
 I see numbers!
 And five is very angry.
 Come back, five!"

-The Black Books episode "The Blackout" has Manny consuming too many espressos while watching cop shows, leading him to chase a purse snatcher, be mistaken for a plainclothes policeman, and sit in on an interrogation (and nab a confession through his unconventional Good Cop/Bad Cop performance).
+- The episode "The Blackout" has Manny consuming too many espressos while watching cop shows, leading him to chase a purse snatcher, be mistaken for a plainclothes policeman, and sit in on an interrogation (and nab a confession through his unconventional Good Cop/Bad Cop performance).

-In one episode of House, House slips a little something in Wilson's coffee...
+- In one episode, House slips a little something in Wilson's coffee...

-Milder versions occur all the time on this show, especially with House himself, who at one point takes Methadone for his pain and nearly dies when he falls asleep.
+- Milder versions occur all the time on this show, especially with House himself, who at one point takes Methadone for his pain and nearly dies when he falls asleep.
 One moment he's cheery, the next he's at death's door.
-Another possible example is when too much Vicodin causes House to have a powerful halluciation of now-dead Amber, as well as imagining an entire day of Vicodin withdrawal followed by sex with Cuddy.
-When he realizes it was all just a hallucination, he's so freaked out he voluntarily goes to rehab.
+Another possible example is when too much Vicodin causes House to have a powerful hallucination of now-dead Amber, as well as imagining an entire day of Vicodin withdrawal followed by sex with Cuddy.
+When he realizes it was All Just a Dream, he's so freaked out he voluntarily goes to rehab.

-A recent episode had Park and Taub going to a patient's home to see what was wrong with him.
+- Park and Taub go to a patient's home to see what was wrong with him.
 Park has some ice cream which was laced with LSD.
 The resulting acid trip is hilarious.
 For bonus fun, turns out House's new stepdad (played by Billy Connolly) has considerable experience dealing with people tripping out.

-In an episode of MST3K, Crow creates a Gargle Blaster called a "Killer Shrew" out of about a dozen different sugary substances.
+- In an episode of Mystery Science Theater 3000, Crow creates a Gargle Blaster called a "Killer Shrew" out of about a dozen different sugary substances.
 A single sip sends TV's Frank on a hyperglycemic bender as he races around the lab jabbering madly, then passes out.

-The Knights of Prosperity didn't last long, but lasted long enough to follow this trope.
+- The Knights Of Prosperity didn't last long, but long enough to hit this trope.
 One episode had the Knights getting stuck in a panic room.
 Esperanza, who's claustrophobic, takes some medication and subsequently becomes very loopy.
-Louis observes "I think she took more than the recommended dosage."
+Louis observes, "I think she took more than the recommended dosage."